Zenika/karto/README.md

 The main view shows the graph of pods and allowed routes in your selection:
 - Zoom in and out by scrolling
-- Drag and drop pods to draw the perfect map of your cluster
+- Drag and drop graph elements to draw the perfect map of your cluster

-Hover over an item to display details: name, namespace, labels, isolation (ingress/egress)... and more!
+Hover over any graph element to display details: name, namespace, labels, isolation (ingress/egress)... and more!

 ## Installation